 Octagon House and the Historic District

 Built in 1855, this unique eight-sided house was home to Judge John Moffat who came to Hudson from New York.
 The building now is owned by the St. Croix County Historical Society and is maintained as a museum complex (including the gardens and carriage house), and furnished with artifacts and antiques from early life in the St. Croix Valley.
-Adults $10; Students (13 to 18) $3; Children (6 to 12) $2; and Children 5 and younger free with an adult.
-New 20% discount ($8) for Seniors (65+), Active Military, Groups (10 or more) and AAA Members.
-St. Croix County Historical Society Members receive a 10% discount on Museum Gift Shop items.
-Tours are available on a walk-in basis, however, reservations are required for groups of ten or more.
+Adults $10; Students (6 to 18) $3; and Children 5 and younger free with an adult.
+Seniors (65+), AAA, Military, & Groups (10 or more) $8.
+Reservations required for groups of ten or more.
 Special tours may be arranged for groups of twenty-five or more.
 These special tours can included an elegant afternoon tea, a tour of the Phipps Center for the Arts and /or a Hudson City tour.